 Pneumonias due to atypical pathogens are usually treated as for other CAP, at least initially.
 There is little value in serological testing for most patients with CAP.

-- Tetracycline, doxycycline and fluoroquinolones are also effective against all three of the common infective organisms.
+- Fluoroquinolones are also effective against all three of the common infective organisms.

 This is defined as a new infection of lung parenchyma appearing more than 48 hours after admission to the hospital.